gentleman-turk/chow-chow/README.md

 [Relish] provides "better error message for Hapi.js Joi validation."

-However, in large scale applications managing the individual route [validate] [failAction] functions managing custom messages can become tedious.
+However, in large scale applications managing the individual route [validate] [failAction] functions custom messages can become tedious.
 Even though a common object may be defined in the hapi server's route configuration, this only facilitates common messages.

-If you need to have a message that reads "optional" instead of "required", there is not way to initialize every route with that option.
+For example, if you need to have a option which is required on one route but optional on another, it is difficult to change the custom message.

 ## Problem Example